cthoyt/autoreviewer/README.md

 $ autoreviewer https://github.com/rs-costa/sbml2hyb
 ```

-## J. Chem.
-Inf. and Literature Analysis
+## Cross-venue Analysis

 ![](/src/autoreviewer/comparison/summary.svg)

-There's a submodule `autoreviewer.comparison` that has utilities for scraping the paper list
+There's a submodule `autoreviewer.comparison` that has utilities for scraping
-from the Journal of Cheminformatics and several other journals, getting their ePub files,
+the paper list from the Journal of Cheminformatics and several other journals,
-extracting GitHub references from the availability statements, running autoreview on each,
+getting their ePub files, extracting GitHub references from the availability
-then making this summary.
+statements, running autoreview on each, then making this summary.

+There is an important caveat with respect to GitHub repository identification.

+BMC Bioinformatics and the Journal of Cheminformatics both have a standardized
+section for referencing code.
+JOSS and JMLR-MLOSS both have dedicated metadata
+slots for repository references.
+This leaves JMLR, NeurIPS, ICLR, and any other
+resource where GitHub repository links are extracted from PDF as having lots of
+false positives, since authors typically reference other source code via GitHub
+link rather than citation.

 ## 🚀 Installation